-That's the easy answer.
+That's the simple answer.
 The amount of leptin we have is dependent on how much body fat we have.
-So, the more body fat, the higher the leptin levels.
-One problem however is that many overweight people (who make a lot of leptin) are insensitive to the leptin and it doesn't work to stop them from eating.
-In other words they are leptin resistant.
+The more body fat, the higher the leptin levels.
+One problem, however, is that many overweight people (who make a lot of leptin) are insensitive to the leptin and it doesn't work to stop them from eating.
+In other words, they are leptin resistant.

 Because Irvingia gabonensis lowered leptin levels, some take this to mean that it helps weight loss.
 But, remember that as leptin levels decrease, we get hungry.
-I'm saying this because the decrease in leptin that was observed in the 10 week long 2009 study appear to be a result of IGOB131 reducing fat cell growth and differentiation.
+I'm saying this because of the decrease in leptin that was observed in the 10 weeks long 2009 study appears to be a result of IGOB131 reducing fat cell growth and differentiation.
 In other words, as fat cell growth slows, leptin levels might fall also.

 If the African mango extract does reduce leptin levels, would a continued drop in leptin cause a rebound hunger in people, causing them to eat more?
 I don't know?
 The longest study so far has only lasted 10 weeks.
-The bottom line to all this talk about leptin is that leptin is not the only player in the game when it comes to obesity.
+Leptin is not the only player in the game when it comes to obesity.
 If Irvingia gabonensis has any real effect on combating weight loss, its effects on leptin are probably not the answer.

 Is African Mango Safe?

 The company that holds the US patent on the African Mango extract IGOB131 has published a safety study showing in lab rats showing that the ingredient up to 2500 mg/kg for up to 90 days of use.
 The ingredient caused no genetic mutations.
 That is good.